JakeFAU/kde_cpi/README.md

 docker compose up -d
 ```

+> **Note:** The stack uses PostgreSQL 18, which expects persisted data at `/var/lib/postgresql`.
+If you previously ran an older version that stored data under `/var/lib/postgresql/data`, remove or rename the old Docker volume (for example via `docker compose down -v` or `docker volume rm kde_cpi_postgres-data`) before starting the containers to avoid initialization errors.

 After the containers are healthy you can connect to PostgreSQL at `postgresql://kde_cpi:kde_cpi@localhost:5432/kde_cpi`.

 ## CLI Usage

 Installing the project exposes the `kde-cpi` command.
 All commands accept `--dsn` and `--schema` (default `public`), or you can set environment variables:

 ```bash
 export KDE_CPI_DSN="postgresql://kde_cpi:kde_cpi@localhost:5432/kde_cpi"
 export KDE_CPI_SCHEMA="public"